cbpspratap/SQLTraining/Chapter 5/Readme.md

 Joins are used in SELECT statement to retrieve data from multiple tables.
 It is performed whenever you need to fetch records from two or more tables based on a key matching column in both the tables.

-There are 4 types of Join in MySQL
+Below are the types of Joins available in MySQL
 - Inner Join
 - Left Outer Join
 - Right Outer Join